aakashsinghgit/ML-Engineering-Projects/Projects/End_2_End_ML/readme.md

 Step 3: ML Project
 Perform a quick a jupyter notebook experimentation with EDA and model training on the dataset- for insights.
 Apply this for data ingestion, pipeline and model training modules.
+Create a flwochart for logic flow for each modules - each module has classs and has method, parameters are udated and retruned then passed to new module.